Master Arts & Cultural Management: FAQ

 Organizational

-• Where do the classroom sessions take place?
+• Where and when do the classroom sessions take place?

 • What will the two classroom sessions be about?